dimidagd/dimidagd.github.io/content/_index.md

           location: Copenhagen, Denmark
           date_start: '2024-01-01'
           description: |2-
-            - Developing AI solutions and deploying machine learning pipelines.
+            - Developing AI solutions and deploying machine learning pipelines, enabling efficient and scalable model training and inference across diverse applications.
-            - Implementing MLOps practices, automating workflows, bringing advanced models to production.
+            - Implementing MLOps practices to automate workflows, streamline model deployment, and bring advanced AI models into production environments with high reliability.
+            - Leveraging self-supervised learning techniques to minimize the dependency on labeled data, accelerating development cycles and enabling cost-effective solutions for large-scale datasets.
-            - Collaborating with stakeholders to align AI technologies with operational needs.
+            - Collaborating with stakeholders to align AI technologies with operational requirements, ensuring seamless integration and addressing real-world challenges.
+            - Conducting exploratory research on cutting-edge machine learning methodologies to enhance system performance and drive innovation.
+            - Optimizing end-to-end AI workflows, from data preprocessing and model training to validation and deployment, ensuring high performance and scalability.

         - title: PhD
           company: Technical University of Denmark (DTU)